 There were no qualifications reservation or adverse remark ordisclaimer made by Secretarial Auditor in its report.

-The Company has maintained cost records as specified by CentralGovernment under Section 148(1) of Companies Act 2013 and such records have been auditedby the Cost Auditor pursuant to Companies (Cost Records and Audit) Rules 2014.
-Pursuantto the provisions of Section 148 of the Companies Act 2013read with Rule 14 of theCompanies (Audit and Auditors) Rules 2014 the cost records in respect of Electricity andSteel products of the Company need to be audited.
-In complianceto the above the Board ofDirectors upon the recommendation of the Audit Committeeappointed M/s.
-K. G. Goyal & Associates Cost Accountants as the Cost Auditor of your Company for the FY 2020-21.
+Pursuant to the provisions of Section 148 of the Companies Act 2013read with Rule 14 of the Companies (Audit and Auditors) Rules 2014 the cost records inrespect of Electricity and Steel products of the Company need to be audited.
+In complianceto the above the Board of Directors upon the recommendation of the Audit Committeeappointed M/s.
+K. G. Goyal & Associates Cost Accountants as the Cost Auditor of yourCompany for the 2021-22.

 RISK MANAGEMENT FRAMEWORK

 Your Company has an elaborate Risk Management Framework which isdesigned to enable risks to be identified assessed and mitigated appropriately.
 YourCompany monitors manages and reports on the principal risks and uncertainties that canimpact its ability to achieve its strategic objectives.
-Your Company's SOP'sOrganizational structure management systems code of conduct policies and Valuestogether govern how your Company conducts its business and manage associated risks.
+Your Company's SOPsOrganisational structure management systems code of conduct policies and Valuestogether govern how your Company conducts its business and manage associated risks.
 YourCompany also has a separate Bribery Risk assessment framework which also defines the keymitigation actions.

 PARTICULARS OF REMUNERATION

-A. The ratio of the remuneration of each director to the medianemployee's remuneration and other details in terms of Section 197(12) of theCompanies Act 2013 read with Rule 5(1) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 as amended from time to time are forming part of thisreport as Annexure C1.
+A. The ratio of the remuneration of each director to the medianemployee's remuneration and other details in terms of Section 197(12) of theCompanies Act 2013 read with Rule 5(1) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 as amended from time to time are forming part of thisreport as Annexure Cl.

-B. In terms of the provisions of Section 197(12) of the Act read withRules 5(2) and 5(3) of the Companies (Appointment and Remuneration of ManagerialPersonnel)Rules 2014 a statement showing the names of the top ten employees in terms ofremuneration drawn and names and other particulars of the employees drawing remunerationin excess of the limits set out in the said rules forms part of this Report.
+B. In terms of the provisions of Section 197(12) of the Act read withRule 5(2) and 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel)Rules 2014 a statement showing the names of the top ten employees in terms ofremuneration drawn and names and other particulars of the employees drawing remunerationin excess of the limits set out in the said rules forms part of this Report.

 Having regard to the provisions of the second proviso to Section 136(1)of the Act and as advised the Annual Report excluding the aforesaid information is beingsent to the members of the Company.
 The said Annexure is open for inspection at theRegistered office of your Company.
-Any member interested in obtaining copy of the same maywrite to Company Secretary.
+Any member interested in obtaining copy of the same maywrite to Company Secretary/Compliance Officer.

-The criteria for performance evaluation and the statement indicatingthe manner in which formal annual evaluation of the Board its Committee and of individualDirectors has been made are given in the "Report on Corporate Governance"which forms part of this Report.
+The criteria for performance evaluation and the statement indicatingthe manner in which formal annual evaluation of the Board its Committee and of individualDirectors has been made are given in the "Report on Corporate Governance"Which forms part of this Report.

 POLICY ON DIRECTORS' APPOINTMENT AND REMUNERATION INCLUDING CRITERIAFOR DETERMINING QUALIFICATIONS POSITIVE ATTRIBUTES AND INDEPENDENCE OF A DIRECTOR

 CONSERVATION OF ENERGY & TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGEINFLOW & OUTFLOW

-Information required to be disclosed under Section 134(3)(m) of theCompanies Act 2013 read with Rule 8(3) of the Companies (Accounts) Rules 2014 is annexedhereto as Annexure E and forms part of this Report.
+Information required to be disclosed under Section 134(3)(m) of theCompanies Act 2013 read with Rule 8(3) of the Companies (Accounts) Rules 2014 is annexedhereto as Annexure D and forms part of this Report.

 DIVIDEND DISTRIBUTION POLICY